top of page

 Bethlehem Ministry provides sustainable solutions that give Haitians the hope and the power to change their lives.

-we help overcome poverty through
+We help overcome poverty through:

 EDUCATION